matomo-org/developer-documentation/docs/tracking-javascript-guide.md

 _paq.push(['trackPageView']);
 ```

+When tracking many subdirectories in separate websites, the function `setCookiePath` prevents the number of cookies to quickly increase and prevent browser from deleting some of the cookies.
+This ensures optimal data accuracy and improves performance for your users (less cookies are sent with each request).

+Also, the function`setDomains` ensures that clicks going outside of your website (to a separate subdirectories) are tracked as 'Outlinks'.

 For more information about tracking websites and subdomains in Piwik, see the FAQ: [How to configure Piwik to monitor several websites, domains and sub-domains](http://piwik.org/faq/new-to-piwik/#faq_104)

 ## Download & Outlink tracking